joccing/geoguru/README.md

-v0.2	Use Python Pickle module and hide raw/data.out from command line if not provided. v0.3	To add logic for  dependency on -f option and if pickle file is found.
+v0.2	Use Python Pickle module and hide raw/data.out from command line if not provided. v0.3	To add logic for  dependency on -f option and if pickle file is found. v0.4	Updated test code in dictionary.py, removed second argument in storeDict.
+Same done in 0.31.